 Because brain injuries can be so life-altering, the settlements are often very large.
 Victims may need lifelong medical care, unable to return to work.
 Their families could suffer a financial crisis, and this must be accounted for in the compensation the liable party pays.
 Each case is unique, so you will need to speak with an experienced brain injury lawyer to understand the full value of your specific case.

-Contact Attorney Joshua Moody to Discuss Your Brain Injury Claim Today
+Contact Moody Law to Discuss Your Brain Injury Claim Today

 The life of you or your loved one can be irrevocably changed after a traumatic brain injury.
 Fighting the insurance companies and defense attorneys on your own can be extremely stressful and difficult.
 You need a brain injury lawyer who is on your side throughout the entire process.

-Attorney Joshua Moody will put the full force of his background, training, and skills to work for you and your family.
-His team will listen to your story and begin building a claim with the aim of securing the best possible outcome.
+The attorneys at Moody Law will put the full force of their background, training, and skills to work for you and your family.
+Our team will listen to your story and begin building a claim with the aim of securing the best possible outcome.
 Contact us to schedule your free consultation today.